Don't Believe The Hype

 “Don’t believe the hype, it’s a sequel”

---Don’t Believe The Hype, Public Enemy, 1988
+- Don’t Believe The Hype, Public Enemy, 1988

-It was not that long ago that Amazon shook the retail world with its acquisition of Whole Foods.
+It was not that long ago that Amazon (NASDAQ:AMZN) shook the retail world with its acquisition of Whole Foods.
 The grocery store world was supposedly changing for good with the entry of the online retail giant into the highly competitive bricks-and-mortar grocery business.
 But with a few months under our belts now since Amazon closed its Whole Foods merger with great media fanfare, it is worthwhile to check in to see how the world has actually changed.

 How’s It Going?

-Upon visiting a few of my local grocery store this past weekend nearly two months after the completion of the Amazon (AMZN) Whole Foods merger, the lack of any “Store Closing” signs or any discernable changes in my inability to find a parking spot anywhere even remotely close to the entrance got me to thinking.
-Exactly how is it going with "the most overhyped company in the world's" supposed immediate rise to global grocery store dominance with its recent purchase of niche, high end specialty grocery store chain Whole Foods?
+Upon visiting a few of my local grocery store this past weekend nearly two months after the completion of the Amazon Whole Foods merger, the lack of any “Store Closing” signs or any discernable changes in my inability to find a parking spot anywhere even remotely close to the entrance got me to thinking.
+Exactly how is it going with "the most overhyped company in the world's" supposed immediate rise to global grocery store dominance with its recent purchase of niche, high-end specialty grocery store chain Whole Foods?

 Indeed, I have yet to see the refrigerated Amazon Whole Foods delivery trucks traveling through my neighborhood like I regularly do with Schwan’s, and I know the drones that I heard so much about a few years ago still aren’t dropping off groceries much less anything else in my area or across most of the country just yet, but the merger is still young and such things do take time.
-And I did receive an online coupon and a call recently from Schwan’s (which has been delivering food to homes across the country for more than a half a century by the way) asking us why we haven’t ordered lately and to let us know our delivery person would be in the area, which suggests that competitors may at least keenly aware of the “Amazon threat”, as we have never received such offers or calls when taking some time off from home delivery in the past (we were big fans of Schwan’s frozen broccoli, but they recently changed it not to our liking, which is why we haven’t ordered recently – absolutely nothing to do with Amazon Whole Foods unless they were the ones that told Schwan’s to change their broccoli, which I’m guessing they did not, although I won't be surprised to read a news report about it somewhere after the publishing of this article - "Amazon Whole Foods Merger Causes Tectonic Shift In Frozen Broccoli Sales!!", but I digress).
+And I did receive an online coupon and a call recently from Schwan’s (which has been delivering food to homes across the country for more than a half a century by the way) asking us why we haven’t ordered lately and to let us know our delivery person would be in the area, which suggests that competitors may at least keenly aware of the “Amazon threat”, as we have never received such offers or calls when taking some time off from home delivery in the past (we were big fans of Schwan’s frozen broccoli, but it recently changed it not to our liking, which is why we haven’t ordered recently - absolutely nothing to do with Amazon Whole Foods unless they were the ones that told Schwan’s to change its broccoli, which I’m guessing they did not, although I won't be surprised to read a news report about it somewhere after the publishing of this article - "Amazon Whole Foods Merger Causes Tectonic Shift In Frozen Broccoli Sales!!", but I digress).

 My first thought was to pay a visit to the local Whole Foods store.
-Now the site for our local Whole Foods was first acquired back in the summer of 2015 when it was announced that the forty year old Kmart (SHLD) on the prime real estate in the heart of town would be demolished to make way for the specialty grocer.
+Now the site for our local Whole Foods was first acquired back in the summer of 2015 when it was announced that the 40-year old Kmart (SHLD) on the prime real estate in the heart of town would be demolished to make way for the specialty grocer.
 Construction officially began in the spring of 2016 and the new Whole Foods store that was built in its place looks beautiful.
 But here’s the only hitch.
 It’s not yet open.
 And while word has been conspicuously quiet as to when this store is finally going to open, the latest word is that it’s going to be sometime in 2018.
 That’s as much as two years since they began building the store.
 Hopefully the trucks and recent activity in the parking lot of the store are foreshadowing an earlier opening than expected.

 So to really investigate for myself the latest in the supposed Amazon Whole Foods revolution, I had to saddle up the proverbial horses and ride nearly an hour away to the closest location.
 Upon arrival, I was immediately underwhelmed.
 The parking lot was crowded, but not unusually so given the peak shopping time of my arrival.
-And it’s not as though I had to trail behind a departing customers to find a decent parking spot in the lot.
+And it’s not as though I had to trail behind departing customers to find a decent parking spot in the lot.
 When entering the store, I found it to be as clean and well presented as I’ve always known Whole Foods to be when having the opportunity to visit (I am an avid consumer of natural and organic food products, so I always enjoy a stop at a Whole Foods, Trader Joe’s, or my local Great Pumpkin and Kimberton Whole Foods).
 And while I did see the new orange signs that I’d been hearing so much about, I frankly didn’t notice much difference on the price change front.
-Yes, the apples, avocados and eggs were a bit cheaper than I remembered, but they were still more expensive than the equivalent organic items at my local Wegman’s that is my primary grocery destination.
+Yes, the apples, avocados and eggs were a bit cheaper than I remembered, but they were still more expensive than the equivalent organic items at my local Wegmans that is my primary grocery destination.
 Still, it was a great stop and I left with a few specialty items that I’ve been enjoying in the days since.

 Of course, one visit to one local Whole Foods is nothing more than an anecdotal data point and a woefully insufficient sample size to draw any conclusions.
 As a result, I decided to roll up my sleeves upon returning to the computer to dig deeper.
 And while I found that the prices were indeed lower for goods like avocados and almond milk (I should have checked that out, as I like my almond milk!), the prices across the grocery store are only marginally lower than before at just 1.2% on average according to analysis done by research firm Gordon Haskett and as reported by the Washington Post.
 Moreover, the prices on items across a number of key segments across it stores have actually risen measurably since the merger was closed nearly two months ago.
 This includes a 7% increase in the price of frozen foods, a more than 5% jump in the price of snack foods, and a 2% rise in dairy and yogurt prices.

-If this is the acceleration in food price deflation that is supposed to bring the margin pressure heat to the likes of General Mills (GIS), I’m thrilled as a long time shareholder.
+If this is the acceleration in food price deflation that is supposed to bring the margin pressure heat to the likes of General Mills (GIS), I’m thrilled as a long-time shareholder.
 And if this is the type of price slashing that is supposed to transform Whole Foods from a niche retailer with prices that have historically been 15% higher than the grocery industry average to one that is crushing the competition on price, I can’t think that the grocery giants like low cost provider Wal-Mart (WMT) are shaking in their boots just yet.
 In fact, the folks at WMT might actually be feeling a renewed sense of confidence given their recent gains in online retail, but this is an article for another day.

 OK.
 So prices are pretty much at the same premium point as they were before.
 Still more expensive than the same organics at the major local grocery stores and likely nothing yet close to even beginning to scratch the surface in inducing shoppers loyal to their current grocery experience to switch.
 But once again, the merger is still young, so lower prices may come with time.
 Only time will tell.